 Another good example of strong sustainability pressures exists in energy and carbon management (Figure 3).

 Figure 3: Sustainability Pressures for Energy and Carbon Management

 Here, the requirement to reduce operational costs and ensure compliance to regulations is accompanied by customer demand for eco-friendly products and the impetus to join the sustainability movement because of competition.

 Sustainability is now an overarching concern in EH&S. It not only empowers organizations to protect the well-being of its workers, it also reduces risk, improves productivity, enhances compliance, and drives measurable business improvement through occupational health, environmental, supply chain, sustainability, and corporate social responsibility platforms.

-To learn about more sustainability and environmental stewardship in the context of EHSQ, check out The Value of Automated Planning for Compliance Audits.
+To learn about more sustainability and environmental stewardship in the context of EHSQ, check out Sustainability and EH&S: Together at Last.